Emz-Hubz/ITSEC-Lab-Generalist/README.md

 This lab is currently under development.
 Core infrastructure is complete, including routing, segmentation, and centralized logging.
 IDS functionality isin progress.
 All updates are reflected progressively in this repository.

 This repository documents a simulated enterprise network environment built in GNS3.
 The project is designed to demonstrate broad IT security skills relevant for a generalist role, including network segmentation, intrusion detection, log centralization, and firewall configuration.
+To expand the log analysis capability of the lab, Elastic Stack (ELK) is installed on the same Log Server that handles rsyslog ingestion.
+This decision was made to avoid duplicating infrastructure and to simulate a real-world scenario where existing logging nodes evolve into more advanced platforms.
+The stack enables powerful search, visualization, and detection capabilities without requiring a separate ELK server in the GNS3 topology.

 ## Overview

 The lab consists of multiple virtual machines, interconnected through virtual switches and routers, with clearly separated network zones and realistic services.
 The IDS node includes two network interfaces: one for management and internet access, and a second in promiscuous mode for passive traffic inspection via a hub.
-This environment is intended to replicate the architectureand challenges of a small-to-medium enterprise network.
+This environment is intended to replicate the architecture and challenges of a small-to-medium enterprise network.

 ## Lab Architecture